delventhalz/delventhalz.github.io/_posts/2016-01-30-mongoose-hooks.markdown

 };
 {% endhighlight %}

-Although you don't have the object itself, the Query does have access to the same update function you used originally.
-So what you are doing here is just adding to it.
-And what if you want to trigger the same thing on `findOneAndUpdate`?
+Although you don't have the object itself, the Query object does have access to the same update function you used originally.
+So what you are doing here is adding to that.
+And what if you want to do the same thing on `findOneAndUpdate`?
 Remember, these just trigger on the method call, so you'll have to set up a hook for each individual method you are listening for.

 ### Examples

 At this point your questions may be answered, and you may be ready to go out and conquer the world of Mongoose middleware.
 Excellent.
-If not, keep reading for some actual implementations my team and I used in our current project [Roadmap To Anything](http://roadmaptoanything.heroku.com).
+If not, keep reading for some actual implementations my team and I used in my recent project [Roadmap To Anything](http://map-anything.herokuapp.com/).

 The setup: we have two schemas, `User` and `Roadmap`.
-A roadmap is an ordered collection of resources and lessons that people can follow in order to learn a thing.
+A roadmap is an ordered collection of resources and lessons that people can follow to learn a thing.
 The user's schema must be able to track three sets of roadmaps: ones they've personally created, ones they've begun but haven't finished, and ones they've finished.
 The `UserSchema` then, will look something like this:

 {% highlight javascript %}
 var mongoose = require('mongoose'),